 Would you like to be part of a vibrant and collaborative academic community, contributing to innovations with real-world relevance?
-Join us in shaping the future of 'materials technology' in the heart of the high-tech region of the Netherlands!
+Join us in shaping the future of polymer and soft-matter technology in the heart of the high-tech region of the Netherlands!
 The Processing & Performance section of the Mechanical Engineering department at Eindhoven University of Technology is seeking a passionate and talented Assistant or Associate Professor to expand its team.

 The department of Mechanical Engineering conducts world-class research that closely aligns with the technological needs of the high-tech industry in the Netherlands.
 We are deeply embedded in the Brainport Eindhoven ecosystem, enabling our staff and students to contribute directly to the development of technological breakthroughs with real-world relevance.
 With a strong track record of successful spin-offs and active participation in numerous national and international research consortia we offer a dynamic environment where science meets application.